Budget Resolution No. 13: Energy (oil and gas) profits levy (relief for investment expenditure)

 Voting Aye meant

-Support maintaining the government's reformed investment relief structure within the windfall tax on oil and gas profits, as part of the 2024 Autumn Budget package.
+Support the government's proposed investment relief structure within the windfall tax on oil and gas profits, as set out in the Budget

 Voting No meant

-Oppose the government's approach to investment relief under the windfall tax, likely arguing it is either too generous to oil and gas companies or insufficiently supportive of North Sea investment.
+Oppose the government's approach to investment relief under the Energy Profits Levy, likely arguing it is either too generous to oil and gas companies or insufficiently supportive of North Sea investment

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.